waleedhad/AudioMuse-AI-cuda_12.2/README.md

 **Recommendation:** Start with **K-Means** for general use due to its speed in the evolutionary search.
 Experiment with **GMM** for more nuanced results.
 Use **DBSCAN** if you suspect many outliers or highly irregular cluster shapes.
 Using a high number of runs (default 1000\) helps the integrated evolutionary algorithm to find a good solution.

+### **AI Playlist Naming**

+After the clustering algorithm has identified groups of similar songs, AudioMuse-AI can optionally use an AI model to generate creative, human-readable names for the resulting playlists.
+This replaces the default "Mood_Tempo" naming scheme with something more evocative.

+1.  **Input to AI:** For each cluster, the system extracts key characteristics derived from the cluster's centroid (like predominant moods and tempo) and provides a sample list of songs from that cluster.
+2.  **AI Model Interaction:** This information is sent to a configured AI model (either a self-hosted **Ollama** instance or **Google Gemini**) along with a carefully crafted prompt.
+3.  **Prompt Engineering:** The prompt guides the AI to act as a music curator and generate a concise playlist name (15-35 characters) that reflects the mood, tempo, and overall vibe of the songs, while adhering to strict formatting rules (standard ASCII characters only, no extra text).
+4.  **Output Processing:** The AI's response is cleaned to ensure it meets the formatting and length constraints before being used as the final playlist name (with the `_automatic` suffix appended later by the task runner).

+This step adds a layer of creativity to the purely data-driven clustering process, making the generated playlists more appealing and easier to understand at a glance.
+The choice of AI provider and model is configurable via environment variables and the frontend.

 ## **Configuration Parameters**

 These are the parameters accepted for this script.
 You can pass them as environment variables using, for example, /deployment/deployment.yaml in this repository.